-Before joining Stubbs and Perdue, Mr. Boyette was an Associate Attorney at Butler & Butler, LLP, where he practiced in the areas of consumer and commercial bankruptcy, and civil litigation, in addition to working closely with the Chapter 7 Trustee.
-Mr. Boyette also served as a judicial law clerk to the Honorable J. Rich Leonard, United States Bankruptcy Judge for the Eastern District of North Carolina (retired), and the Honorable Michael C. Allen, Chief Judge for the 12th Judicial Circuit of Virginia (retired).
+Before joining Stubbs & Perdue, Mr. Boyette was an associate attorney at Butler & Butler, LLP, where he practiced in the areas of consumer and business bankruptcy and civil litigation, while gaining invaluable experience working closely with a Chapter 7 Trustee is all aspects of case administration.
+Prior to practicing law, Mr. Boyette served as a judicial law clerk to the Honorable J. Rich Leonard, United States Bankruptcy Judge for the Eastern District of North Carolina (retired), and the Honorable Michael C. Allen, Chief Judge for the 12th Judicial Circuit of Virginia (retired).